paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 Pub.
 L. 115–232, div.
 A, title XVI, § 1611, Aug.
 13, 2018, 132 Stat.
 2112, provided that: “Not later than 30 days after the date of the enactment of this Act [Aug.
 13, 2018], the Secretary of Defense, in coordination with the Secretary of the Air Force, and other Secretaries of the military departments and the heads of Defense Agencies the Secretary determines appropriate, shall designate a component of the Department of Defense or a military department to be responsible for coordinating information, processes, and lessons learned relating to using commercially hosted payloads across the military departments, Defense Agencies, and other appropriate elements of the Department of Defense.
 The functions of such designated component shall include, at a minimum, the following: “(1) Systematically collecting information from past and planned hosted payload arrangements to inform future acquisition planning and space system architecture design, including integration test data, lessons learned, and design solutions. “(2) Creating a centralized database for cost, technical data, and lessons learned on commercially hosted payloads and sharing such information with other elements of the Department.”

 #### Air Force Space Contractor Responsibility Watch List
 Pub.
 L. 115–91, div.
 A, title XVI, § 1612, Dec.
 12, 2017, 131 Stat.
-1729, provided that: “(a) In General.—The Commander of the Air Force Space and Missile Systems Center shall establish and maintain a watch list of contractors with a history of poor performance on space procurement contracts or research, development, test, and evaluation space program contracts. “(b) Basis for Inclusion on List.—“(1) Determination.—The Commander may place a contractor on the watch list established under subsection (a) upon determining that the ability of the contractor to perform a contract specified in such subsection is uncertain because of any of the following issues:“(A) Poor performance or award fee scores below 50 percent. “(B) Financial concerns. “(C) Felony convictions or civil judgements. “(D) Security or foreign ownership and control issues. “(2) Discretion of the commander.—The Commander shall be responsible for determining which contractors to place on the watch list, whether an entire company or a specific division should be included, and when to remove a contractor from the list. “(c) Effect of Listing.—“(1) Prime contracts.—The Commander may not solicit an offer from, award a contract to, execute an engineering change proposal with, or exercise an option on any space program of the Air Force with a contractor included on the list established under subsection (a) without the prior approval of the Commander. “(2) Subcontracts.—A prime contractor on a contract entered into with the Air Force Space and Missile Systems Center may not enter into a subcontract valued in excess of $3,000,000 or five percent of the prime contract value, whichever is lesser, with a contractor included on the watch list established under subsection (a) without the prior approval of the Commander. “(d) Request for Removal From List.—A contractor may submit to the Commander a written request for removal from the watch list, including evidence that the contractor has resolved the issue that was the basis for inclusion on the list. “(e) Rule of Construction.—Nothing in this section shall be construed as preventing the suspension or debarment of a contractor, but inclusion on the watch list shall not be construed as a punitive measure or de facto suspension or debarment of a contractor.”
+1729, which required the Commander of the Air Force Space and Missile Systems Center to establish and maintain a space contractor responsibility watch list, was repealed by Pub.
+L. 118–159, div.
+A, title XVI, § 1601(b), Dec.
+23, 2024, 138 Stat.
+2158.
+See [section 2271a of this title](./chapter-135-space-programs.md#section-2271a).

 #### Briefings on the National Space Defense Center
 Pub.
 L. 115–31, div.
 N, title VI, § 605(e)(2), May 5, 2017, 131 Stat.
 832, as amended by Pub.
 L. 116–283, div.
 A, title XVI, § 1604(c)(2), (3), Jan.
 1, 2021, 134 Stat.
 4043, 4044, provided that: “The Director of the National Reconnaissance Office and the Commander of the United States Space Command, in coordination with the Director of National Intelligence and Under Secretary of Defense for Intelligence [now Under Secretary of Defense for Intelligence and Security], shall provide to the appropriate committees of Congress briefings providing updates on activities and progress of the National Space Defense Center to begin 30 days after the date of the enactment of this Act [May 5, 2017].
 Such briefings shall be quarterly for the first year following enactment, and annually thereafter.”